Susan-hue43/Call-Center-Analysis/README.md

 ### Agent Performance
 ![Agents_Statistics](Agents_Statistics.png)

-The performance of each agent is assessed based on the total calls answered, total issues resolved, average speed of answering calls, and the satisfaction rate provided by customers.
+The performance of each agent is assessed based on the total calls answered, total issues resolved, Average speed of answering calls, and the Average satisfaction rate provided by customers.

 - **Jim**:
   - **Calls Answered**: 536